jeffgord/RAI-final/README.md

 This repository contains code for training and evaluating music recommendation models, focusing on fairness analysis across artist genders.
 The implementation is based on the [1st place solution](https://github.com/lystdo/Codes-for-WSDM-CUP-Music-Rec-1st-place-solution) from the WSDM CUP 2018 Music Recommendation Challenge.

+Description of the various files:

+- analysis-final.ipynb - final profiling and analysis

+- analysis-scratch.ipynb - temporary notebook used for initial analysis of results

+- artist-scraper.ipynb - used to grab artist demographic data from MusicBrainz

+- prediction-merge.ipynb - merges predictions from the individual models to create a set of final predictions

+- profiling.ipynb - temporary notebook used for initial profiling analyses

 ## Data Requirements

 To run various notebooks, you will need to add the following data files (from [Kaggle Competition](https://www.kaggle.com/competitions/kkbox-music-recommendation-challenge/data)) manually to the `data/` folder: